cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 - public AbstractGraph(Dictionary<int List<int>> adjList)
 - public AbstractGraph(int V, List<int[]> E)

 The first constructor is the empty graph constructor, the second constructs from an adjacency list, the third from a number of nodes and list of edges (nodes are presumed to have id's ranging from 0 to V-1).
 There is also a planed constructor from an adjacency matrix however that is currently not implemented.
+AbstractGraph's do not have a true copy constructor implemented but instead an abstract method
+- public AbstractGraph Copy()

+The reason for this was the need to know what kind of edges to instantiate when creating a copy of a graph, however since we have a reference to the object we want to copy it would be possible to replace this with an actual constructor that uses Activator.CreateInstance to create instances of edges based on the type of edges in the graph passed in as an argument to the constructor.
+This would allow use to implement all copying logic at the highest level of abstraction for Graphs.

 All constructors also make us of the method

 - protected abstract void InitializeEdges(list<int[]> edgeList)